PointCloudLibrary/pcl/doc/tutorials/content/pfh_estimation.rst

 values for all its 4 features.
 The figure below presents examples of Point Feature Histograms representations for different points in a cloud.

+In some cases, the fourth feature, **d**, does not present an extreme significance for 2.5D datasets, usually acquired in robotics, as the distance between neighboring points increases from the viewpoint.
+Therefore, omitting **d** for scans where the local point density influences this feature dimension has proved to be beneficial.

 .. image:: images/pfh_estimation/example_pfhs.png
    :align: center